michaelsobczak/flask-gridify/README.md

 # flask-gridify
-flask extension for making editable grids from sqlalchemy models
+flask extension for making editable grids from sqlalchemy models.
+In the `example` directory of the repo you can find a mimimal flask app demonstrating features and usage of the extension.
+The code snippets below are all from the example.

 ## Usage